3liz/lizmap-documentation/source/publish/lizmap_plugin/dataviz.rst

 Principle
 ---------

-With the dataviz panel, you can create a few kinds of graph (scatter, pie, histogram, box, bar histogram2d, polar) with only a few clicks.
+With the dataviz panel, you can create a few kinds of graph with only a few clicks:

-In |lizmap_3_4|, the sun burst chart is available.
+- scatter
+- pie
+- histogram
+- box
+- bar
+- histogram2d
+- polar
+- sunburst |lizmap_3_4|

 .. image:: /images/publish-01-dataviz-interface.jpg
    :align: center